huytd/pencli/README.md

 # pencli - prototyping anywhere

-pencli is a portable tool to quickly create a fully configured Front-End project based on [Protopen template](https://github.com/huytd/protopen)
+pencli is a command line tool to quickly create a fully configured Front-End project based on [Protopen template](https://github.com/huytd/protopen)

 ## What's in the box?